 In Oregon, the Oregon Department of Justice (DOJ) is the designated agency for the administration of VOCA funds.
-The Crime Victims’ Services Division (CVSD) of the Oregon DOJ has specific program responsibility for VOCA.
-The newly formed Competitive and Non-Competitive Advisory Committees serve as a review body to the Oregon DOJ and CVSD.
+The Crime Victim and Survivor Services Division (CVSSD) of the Oregon DOJ has specific program responsibility for VOCA.
+The newly formed Competitive and Non-Competitive Advisory Committees serve as a review body to the Oregon DOJ and CVSSD.

 Congress took an unprecedented step forward in meeting the critical needs of our nation’s crime victims by increasing the VOCA cap for FY 2015.
 As part of the 2015 appropriations bill, Congress more than tripled the annual amount of non-taxpayer money released from the Crime Victims fund by raising the annual cap.

-With this unexpected increase to Oregon’s VOCA allocation, CVSD has the opportunity to make significant improvements in victim assistance services as well as the responsibility to do so in an accountable and transparent manner.
+With this unexpected increase to Oregon’s VOCA allocation, CVSSD has the opportunity to make significant improvements in victim and survivor assistance services as well as the responsibility to do so in an accountable and transparent manner.

 1162 Court Street NE